-The audit period covered by this audit is January 1, 2017 through December 31, 2018.
-The fieldwork consisted of interviews, research, data analysis, observations and sample testing, conducted in three different locations which included visits to the California American Water headquarters in San Diego, CA, the operations in Alton, IL and the Service Company in Camden, NJ between March 11, 2019 and April 9, 2019.
+The audit period covered by this audit is January 1, 2019 through December 31, 2020.
+The fieldwork consisted of interviews, research, data analysis, observations and sample testing, conducted through telephone and virtually with to the California American Water headquarters in San Diego, CA, the operations in Alton, IL and the Service Company in Camden, NJ between March 11, 2021 and July 27, 2021.
 Appendix A describes the audit methodology used to determine California American Water's compliance with each Rule.